 - Have a prior policy with no lapse of coverage.

-- Proof of no insurance claim in the past 3 years.
+- Proof of no property claim in the past 3 years.

-- Install impact windows or metal shutters to cover the windows.
+- Install impact windows or metal shutters to protect your condo against major hurricanes.

-How much it cost to insure a condo unit Owner insurance in Florida?
+How much does it cost to insure a condo unit Owner insurance in Florida?